Vishnu-CIE-Interview/URL-Lookup-API/README.md

 SNMP_TO_ADDRESS=administrator@company.com
 ```

-The following servers need to be set up before the main service can be initiated.
+Once this initial configuration is complete, the following servers need to be set up before the main service can be initiated.

 ### Memcached Server